yuenboonyee/GitRepositoryDemo/Readme.txt

     fatal: revert failed
     Completed with errors, see above'
 Resolution: Follow the technique here: http://stackoverflow.com/questions/35652427/git-reverse-commit-a-pushed-merge-in-sourcetree
+In summary, you need to use a Terminal command to revert a merge.
+Command: git revert -m 1 [copy-paste-the-id-of-the-merge-commit-here]

 Undo a merge by resetting to a commit
 =====================================